-Settlements of more than 10 dwellings should not have wind turbines in more than 90 degrees of their field of view from public or residential viewpoints for a distance of 5km from the viewpoint.
+As a guiding principle, settlements of more than 10 dwellings should not normally have wind turbines in more than 90 degrees of their field of view from public or residential viewpoints for a distance of 5km from the viewpoint.
 Individual dwellings should not have wind turbines in more than 180 degrees of their field of view for a distance of 10km from the property.
+These criteria may be influenced by, amongst other issues, topography and screening.